microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The perfused head was harvested and fixed (4 % PFA at 4 °C).
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.

-The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:4).
+The mouse teeth were imaged using a SkyScan 1172 (Fig. @fig:4).
 Imaging parameters included an acceleration voltage of 80 kV, a current of 124 μA, and an isotropic voxel size of 1 μm.
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.1°, with 4 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels had an exposure time of 6260 ms.